dakingffo/Coflux/docs/ARCHITECTURE.en.md

 A newcomer learns about C++20 coroutines and decides to wrap a task to represent the coroutine.

-Being clever, they utilize two design principles: RAII and rvalue semantics.
-So they design the following code:
+Being clever, he utilizes two design principles: RAII and rvalue semantics.
+So he designs the following code:
 `vector<int> a = co_await std::move(b)`

 The intent is: get the result of task `b` as an rvalue, then destroy `b`.
 Internally to `co_await`, `b` is moved into an awaiter. `b` will be destructed when the coroutine resumes.
 Unequivocally, `await_suspend` registers a callback for `b` to resume `a`.